analogdevicesinc/msdk/Examples/MAX32670/Flash_CLI/README.md

 ## Description

-This example demonstates various features of the Flash Controller (page erase and write), and how to use the CRC to compute a CRC value.
-In the terminal window, type the command that you wish to execute.
-The available commands are "write" (writes a text string to flash), "read" (reads text from flash), "erase" (erases the flash page being operated on) and "crc" (computes the CRC value of the entire flash page.)
+This example demonstrates various features of the Flash Controller (page erase and write), and how to use the CRC to compute a CRC value.
+In the terminal window, you can just type the command that you'd like to execute.
+The available commands are "write" (writes a text string to flash), "read" (reads text from flash), "erase" (erases the flash page being operated on), and "crc" (computes the CRC value of the entire flash page).
 For more details on how to input these commands, enter "help" in the terminal window.

-*** NOTE ***: Attempting to overwrite flash will return error.
-If you want to overwrite an address you must first erase.
+*** NOTE ***: Attempting to overwrite flash will return an error.
+To overwrite an address, you must first delete it.

 ## Software